jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 What’s unique about boxing is the objective of the sport.

-## Why boxing is called "The Hurt Business"
+## Why boxing is called “The Hurt Business”

 In the 2002 boxing drama Undisputed, boxing champion George “Iceman” Chambers remarks, “People play baseball.
 Nobody plays boxing.
 I’m not an athlete, I’m a gladiator.”

 ![Nobody plays boxing](/assets/images/posts/2020/undisuputed.jpg "Ving Rhames as George 'Iceman' Chambers talking to Wesley Snipes")

 In other sports, you live to fight another day.
 In boxing, there is always a chance or dying.
-Fighters must waive the right to pursue legal action if they're injured during a contest and it occurred within the rules of the bout.
+Fighters must waive the right to pursue legal action if they’re injured during a contest and it occurred within the rules of the bout.

 The goal of boxing is the same as that of fighting: [to kill your opponent.](/fight-to-the-death/)

-The only reason this doesn't happen is that the [Marquess of Queensbury rules](https://www.britannica.com/sports/boxing/The-Queensberry-rules){: target="_blank" rel="noopener noreferrer"}\--the rules on which modern boxing is based–forbids striking a man who is already down.
-However, it's not against the rules if you [hit a man so hard that you end his life](https://www.cnn.com/2019/10/17/sport/boxing-deaths-patrick-day-spt-intl-trnd/index.html){: target="_blank" rel="noopener noreferrer"} while he's standing.
+The only reason this doesn’t happen is that the [Marquess of Queensbury rules](https://www.britannica.com/sports/boxing/The-Queensberry-rules){: target="_blank" rel="noopener noreferrer"}\--the rules on which modern boxing is based–forbids striking a man who is already down.
+However, it’s not against the rules if you [hit a man so hard that you end his life](https://www.cnn.com/2019/10/17/sport/boxing-deaths-patrick-day-spt-intl-trnd/index.html){: target="_blank" rel="noopener noreferrer"} while he’s standing.

 This reminds me of something I once witnessed in a gym.
 Two different boxing clubs had come together to spar.
 There was some trash talk that was on the verge of escalating to an all-out brawl between the two groups until one of the coaches interfered and shouted:

-***"You do this shit on the street, and they'll put you away.
-But if you do it in the ring, they'll cheer for you and pay your bills!"***
+***“You do this shit on the street, and they’ll put you away.
+But if you do it in the ring, they’ll cheer for you and pay your bills!”***

 In non-combat sports, fighting is against the rules.
 Although the penalties vary in severity from sport to sport, fighting is forbidden in any sport not conducted in the ring or octagon.
 However, MMA and boxing not only allow fighting, but fighting is also how the score is kept and victory is decided.